-University Police maintains a cooperative relationship with the Baltimore County Police Department and other surrounding police agencies.
+UMBC Police maintains a cooperative relationship with the Baltimore County Police Department (BCPD) and other surrounding police agencies.

-The UMBC Police Department has a Memorandum of Understanding with the Baltimore County Police Department to take primary investigative responsibility for serious crimes, including rape, homicide, unattended deaths, and physical or sexual abuse of children, due to additional resources required to ensure a thorough investigation.
-With the victim's consent, the UMBC Police Department will assist in notifying the Baltimore County Police Department for reports of rape for further investigation.
+The UMBC Police Department has a Memorandum of Understanding with BCPD to take primary investigative responsibility for serious crimes, including rape, homicide, unattended deaths, and physical or sexual abuse of children, due to additional resources required to ensure a thorough investigation.
+With the victim's consent, the UMBC Police Department will assist in notifying BCPD for reports of rape for further investigation.